pingcap/docs-cn/dev/how-to/troubleshoot/tidb-lightning.md

 ---
-title: TiDB-Lightning Troubleshooting
+title: TiDB Lightning Troubleshooting
-summary: Learn about common errors and solutions of TiDB-Lightning.
+summary: Learn about common errors and solutions of TiDB Lightning.
 category: how-to
 ---

-# TiDB-Lightning Troubleshooting
+# TiDB Lightning Troubleshooting

-When Lightning encounters an unrecoverable error, it exits with nonzero exit code and leaves the reason in the log file.
+When TiDB Lightning encounters an unrecoverable error, it exits with nonzero exit code and leaves the reason in the log file.
 Errors are typically printed at the end of the log.
 You can also search for the string `[error]` to look for non-fatal errors.

 This document summarizes some commonly encountered errors in the `tidb-lightning` log file and their solutions.

 ## Import speed is too slow

-Normally it takes Lightning 2 minutes per thread to import a 256 MB data file.
+Normally it takes TiDB Lightning 2 minutes per thread to import a 256 MB data file.
 It is an error if the speed is much slower than this.
 The time taken for each data file can be checked from the log mentioning `restore chunk … takes`.
 This can also be observed from metrics on Grafana.

-There are several reasons why Lightning becomes slow:
+There are several reasons why TiDB Lightning becomes slow:

 **Cause 1**: `region-concurrency` is too high, which causes thread contention and reduces performance.